https://newsletter.mw.creamermedia.com

 Font size: - +

-MELBOURNE - Mining baroness Gina Rinehart said on Wednesday the burden of excessive regulation on the Australian mining industry has put its global competitiveness at risk.
+MELBOURNE - Mining tycoon Gina Rinehart said on Wednesday the burden of excessive regulation on the Australian mining industry had put its global competitiveness at risk.

-Rinehart is executive chairman of Hancock Prospecting, Australia's fourth-largest iron ore miner, whose revenues have fuelled her rise to the top of the nation's rich list for most of the past 15 years.
+Rinehart is executive chairman of Hancock Prospecting, Australia's fourth-largest iron-ore miner, whose revenues have fuelled her rise to the top of the nation's rich list for much of the past 15 years.

-The comments, in a speech to mark the 10-year anniversary of Hancock's first shipments of iron ore, echo those made by BHP executives and are in line with her previous views but are her first since Australia passed environmental law reform last month in a bid to cut down red tape.
+The comments, in a speech to mark the tenth anniversary of Hancock's first shipments of iron ore, echo those made by BHP, opens new tab executives and are in line with her previous views, but are her first since Australia passed environmental law reform last month partly to streamline bureaucracy.

 "This is what bad government policies have caused.
 The reality of a major risk to the mining industry's future in Australia and with high government burdens, is risking our international competitiveness," Rinehart said.

-Hancock had said in its annual report it was waiting for final approvals to develop two iron ore projects, but a spokesperson said on Wednesday the approvals had been received and construction had begun.
+Hancock had said in its annual report it was waiting for final approvals to develop two iron ore projects, an issue Rinehart emphasised as part of her experience getting the flagship Roy Hill mine started.

 In October, BHP's head of Australia Geraldine Slattery said the country must speed up environmental approvals and boost access to cheap power if it hopes to compete for mining investment capital with other nations.